Easy species to grow from seeds – Edraianthus graminifolius

 – also, easy going plants in the garden, as long as provided with the required conditions.

-I will avoid the so called two-stage germinators (although all you have to do is wait) or others that I never germinate/grow myself, species with naturally low germination rates, cases where the seedlings need special care or the ones I’m not quite sure about.
+I will avoid the so called two-stage germinators (although all you have to do is wait, for ex.
+Helleborus) or others that I never germinate/grown myself, also species with naturally low germination rates, those where the seedlings need special care and plants I’m not quite sure about.
+For sure there could be more species added to this list.

 Easy species to grow from seeds